-These five initiatives can help ease your current crunch
+These five initiatives can help home builders ease the current crunch

 Like water, power, and land, labor is a valuable resource, and the shortage of it is a hot topic right now.
 It’s a large-scale problem that needs a long view, and fortunately, suppliers and manufacturers are starting to address it.